thiagocamargodacosta/psqi-pt/README.md

 ## Pittsburgh sleep quality index (PSQI)

-This project provides an implementation for calculating the scoring based on the Pittsburgh PSQI sleep quality index
+This project provides an implementation for calculating the scoring based on the Pittsburgh Sleep Quality Index (PSQI)

 ### Requirements